 In this article, we describe the most famous Shiva Temples in India.
 In addition to being important pilgrimage destinations, these temples are a great source of spiritual comfort and transcendental bliss.
 With the thought of Lord Shiva in mind, read about popular shiva temples to find a source of inspiration for your next visit.

 Perched high on the picturesque Garhwal Himalayan Range of Uttarakhand, near the Mandakini River, Kedarnath temple is one of the most famous Shiva Temples in Indian Himalayas.
 Kedarnath is one of four destinations of the Chota Char Dham, the revered pilgrimage which has a great significance in Hinduism.
-The temple remains open from April till mid-November and receive thousands of devotees every year.
+The temple remains open from April till mid-November and receives thousands of devotees every year.
+One can do online booking of Chardham Yatra in Uttarakhand.
+It is one of the most famous pilgrimage circuit tours in India.

 Mallikarjuna Swamy Temple